 In fact, he's so hapless that he's a hapless performance artist himself.
 And that's where the sparks fly in this flick, IMHO.
 Like "The Square", he's non-stop commentary on contemporary reality.

-It Works!
 An amazing show: It's preposterous enough to transcend its gross expressionistic excesses.

 And, really, that's pretty much all that needs to be said.
 This is the grail of narrative products: Create a great myth, and damn the torpedoes.

 That said, a few nods to detail are in order.
 It's violent, violent, violent!
 The writing is smart and clever.
 The character work is an over-the-top labor of love.
 Yes: It's a detective/thriller set at Christmastime with a reprobate with a heart-o'-gold, a la Shane Black.

 I was looking forward to being able to say that this flick blew my mind.